swup/parallel-plugin/README.md

 ## Timing

-Technically, the plugin will skip the out-animation, add the next container, wait for animations to finish, then remove the previous container.
-All animations now happen in the in-phase of the lifecycle, after the `content:replace` hook that normally marks the middle of the animation process.
+Technically, the plugin will **skip the out-animation**, add the next container, wait for animations to finish, then remove the previous container. **All animations now happen in the in-phase** of the lifecycle, after the `content:replace` hook that normally marks the middle of the animation process.
 Any containers that are not animated or not animated in parallel (e.g. a static header) will be replaced at the start of the parallel animation.

+This also applies when using the [JS plugin](https://swup.js.org/plugins/js-plugin/): the out-animation is skipped entirely and only the in-animation is executed.
+You'll need to perform both animations in the `in` handler.

 ## Options